-Guide to burial costs & the varying options available to you
+Guide to burial costs

 In the UK there are several religious and natural methods to deal with a burial.
 There are also laws and certain requirements that need to take place to ensure all burials proceed correctly and in an acceptable and respectable fashion.
 Burials are still common place, though people do seemingly opt more and more for a cremation due to the perceived cost.

 It would not be correct to write down exact costs of a Burial, as they fluctuate from area to area.
 We have a funeral calculator with more recent data.
 We can however explain how Burial costs are formed and what they compare to.
 Many people choose to use the services of a funeral director who are well versed with the ins and outs of funeral procedures as well as understanding the different religious procedures.

 For the most part their fee is standard whether choosing Cremation or Burial.
 You may choose to organise the funeral yourself, this will save you some money.
 A burial will tend to cost more than a cremation, especially with further burial arrangements added on top.

 The coffin or casket, the type of wood used, whether religious ceremony or humanist burial.
 A religious ceremony may cost more, as would entail more organisation but inherently more contained within the cost, such as the service and planning.

 With actual burial costs you may be surprised to find that a plot is not forever.
 Burial plots tend to be on a leased basis of 100 years or more.
 Which is where family plots and mausoleums come in to play for longer durations and to plan for future generations.
 It is possible that some burial plots will be used more than once, you will need to ask how a Church or Cemetery handles this situation.

 Where a Husband and wife plot is arranged, you may find that the plot has already been paid for, just the service needs organising and accounted for financially.
 In circumstances where you wish for a person to be buried in a different location to where they have lived, it may cost more.
 Over and above the difference in cost for village, town or city burials.